Aportio/itsm-rest-api-reference/README.md

 part of request body.
 * A successful `POST` request returns `201 Created` with the location/URL of the new resource in the `Location:` HTTP header of the response.
-For the caller's convenience a full representation of the new resource is returned in the response body.
+For the caller's convenience a full representation of the new resource may (!) be returned in the response body.
+The caller should not rely on that, though: The server may decide not to send the full resource, or may only send a summarized version, for example in case the response is too big.
+In general it is up to the server whether to include a resource representation and in what form.
 * A successful `PUT` request returns `200 Ok`.
 * When creating a new ticket, the `aportio_id` is stored.
 This is a unique ID created by Aportio, before attempting to create the ticket via the API.
 In a real-world implementation,